 Produced in 2011 as a student project by John Crepeau, back from deployment in Afghanistan and working on a degree in video-jounalism.

 Amon Olorin and Grey Wolf Peak

-When not in the shop or out on the road, Ken volunteers as an EMT and firefighter with the Arlee Fire Department.
-Ken is a father and grandfather, and with his wife of 39 years, Penny, lives and works from a wooded hilltop in the Rockies of Western Montana they have named "Amon Olorin," hill of dreams.
+Ken is now retired from a 25 year career as a first responder, firefighter and EMT for the Arlee Volunteer Fire Department.
+Ken is a father and grandfather, and with his wife and artistic partner, Anja aka Penny lives and works from the wooded top of an ancient glacial moraine in the Rockies of Western Montana they have named "Amon Olorin", hill of dreams.